 A woman has a higher risk of miscarriage if she:

 - Has certain diseases, such as diabetes or thyroid problems

 - Has had three or more miscarriages

-A miscarriage sometimes happens because there is a weakness of the cervix, called an incompetent cervix, which cannot hold the pregnancy.
-A miscarriage from an incompetent cervix usually occurs in the second trimester.
+A miscarriage sometimes happens because there is a weakness of the cervix, called a cervical insufficiency, which means the cervix cannot hold the pregnancy.
+A miscarriage from a cervical insufficiency usually occurs in the second trimester.